vacp2p/nescience-zkvm-testing/README.md

 # nescience-zkvm-testing
 This repo reflects the tests conducted by Nescience Team on selected zkVMs.

+All tests are Rust-based, so be sure to install it, for example according to [this](https://rustup.rs/).

 # How to run tests

 To run test, corresponding to zkVM of choise read